 Hitherto that moment of the lights, I was there alone in the gigantic cavern brainstorming the fate of Davy Jones Locker if Nigeria breaks up.
-“Against Tribalism,” I said aloud.
+“Against Tribalism,” I say aloud.
 Will the 4-7 Creed be scraped or revised or undergo its own Tower of Babel?
 What concerns a map-maker with chromium content of stainless steel?
 I was shivering a little despite wearing thick woolly socks, a trouser over tracksuit bottoms, two jumpers, a black beret, and a great coat.
 There were only a few candles burning with still flames and darkness seemed ready to pounce on me.
 Not a place for the gregarious.

 “Fiddler’s Green is where those who sailed with clean and genuine hearts go.
 They must “be good not lucky” and served so for at least fifty years.
-But some who served for over thirty years are considered,” she informed me.
+But some who served for over thirty years are considered,” she informs me.

 “Is Paramole in Fiddler’s Green?”
-I asked.
+I ask.

 Imati only allows a maximum of seven questions and then she disappears without ceremony.

 “Lyonesse.
 Fiddler’s Green is for those who have earned their rest and eternal enjoyment.
 Lyonesse is where the builders and workaholics go, they do not want to rest.
 If they had lived as long as Methuselah, it would not be sufficient to complete their dreams.
-Ayo Odebisi, Tunde Bajah, Bola Ige are in Lyonesse working on the problems of an unjust society,” she declared.
+Ayo Odebisi, Tunde Bajah, Bola Ige are in Lyonesse working on the problems of an unjust society,” she declares.

-“The day you are Xmas’ed, Gbogborima decides where you will spend your forgone years due to his Akashic Eyes.
+“The day you are Christmas’ed, Gbogborima decides where you will spend your forgone years due to his Akashic Eyes.
 Those fed to the sharks do not go to Davy Jones Locker, Fiddler’s Green, nor Lyonesse.
 But don’t worry, the sharks refused to eat you,” she said hiding a smile.

 “You can pick up Bony Bill and take him to Fiddler’s Green, get to know him,” she said handing me a map and disappears.